 It is strongly recommended to use a audio interface that comes with native low latency drivers such as ASIO (Windows) or CoreAudio (Mac).
 Linux users depend on the quality of the corresponding open source driver.

-Note: For best scratch performance with vinyl control, we recommend using a system capable of latencies of 10ms.
-With higher latencies the scratch sound will start to become distorted.
+Notitie: For best scratch performance with vinyl control, we recommend using a system capable of latencies of 10ms.